Google has a 200+ ranking factor when it comes to ranking countless websites seen on the Internet.

 10. Make your images mobile-friendly

-The images you use for your webpage, make sure that the images must be displayed in a responsive format for different devices.
+For the images, you use for your webpage, make sure that the images must be displayed in a responsive format for different devices.

-This means that if the user is using desktop or mobile, the image can automatically adjust to the size of the site itself.
+This means that if the user is using a desktop or mobile, the image can automatically adjust to the size of the site itself.
 It can be automatically adjusted to the size of the device.

 11. Add images to your Sitemap